starlocke/team-lambda-soen-6011/src/skill-pages/software-testing/api-testing.md

     - Van be run on Mac, Windows, Linux & Chrome Apps
     - Has a bunch of integrations like support for Swagger & RAML formats
     - Doesn't require learning a new language
-    - Enable users to easily share the knowledge with the team as they can package up all the requests and expected responses, then send to their colleagues<br>
+    - Enable users to easily share the knowledge with the team as they can package up all the requests and expected responses, then send to their colleagues

 (Top 5 free API testing tools (New & updated tools))

 - Soap UI